18F/18f.gsa.gov/_join/open-positions/front-end-design-intern.md

 **Time commitment:**

 Internships will start in September 2017 and run through May 2018.
-Interns will contribute at least 10 hours each week to their projects and meet with internship supervisors least once a week.
+Interns will contribute at least 10 hours each week to their projects and meet with internship supervisors at least once a week.
 However, the hours and schedule are flexible.
 We welcome applications from people who are part-time students or otherwise juggling educational, professional, and personal commitments.

 **Location:**